mui/material-ui/docs/pages/blog/making-customizable-components.md

 ### Let JS generate the CSS

-Maybe you don't want to spent your time switching between CSS and JS filed, or write long and cluttered stylesheets.
+Maybe you don’t want to spent your time switching between CSS and JS files, or write long and cluttered stylesheets.
-To avoid those problem you can integrate the style in your JS code 🎉
+To avoid these problems you can integrate the style in your JS code 🎉

 Because the level of customization varies across projects, MUI has added multiple ways to customize components.
-If you want more information on this topic, you can have a look at the [documentation](https://mui.com/material-ui/customization/how-to-customize/)
+If you want more information on this topic, you can have a look at the [documentation](https://mui.com/material-ui/customization/how-to-customize/).

 ## Logic modification